meilisearch/charabia/README.md

 MeiliSearch’s tokenizer is modular.
 It goes field by field, determining the most likely language for the field and running a different pipeline for each language.

-The tokenizer identifies words made of one or more Hanzi / Kanji characters.
-In addition, a single search query will give results in both traditional and simplified Chinese.
+Pipelines include language-specific processes.
+For example, the Chinese pipeline converts all text into simplified Chinese before tokenization, allowing a single search query to give results in both traditional and simplified Chinese.

+If you'd like to read more about the tokenizer design, check out the [feature specification](https://github.com/meilisearch/specifications/blob/master/text/0001-script-based-tokenizer.md).

 ## Supported languages